veber-git/template-MERN/README.md

-# Template MERN project with node-server settings
+# Template MERN project with node-server setting (proxy on packege.json)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).